LiesTDJ/super_spartan_game/Readme.md

 ***
 ### 1.2.1.
 Project status
 ***
-Not finished yet,
+Not finished yet in my opinion, but playable.
 ***
-Trying to prevent my character to go out of the game field.
+I would like to correct and add few things as:
+  - the attack action in one touch
+  - a countdown/'speech bubbles' before the start of the game
+  - responsive to smartphone (tactile screen)
 ***
 ### 1.2.2.
 Screenshot
 ![Image text](assets/img/Spartan_Warrior/Sprite_Sheets/Visu01.png)